 The Owen Center for Academic and Career Support fosters the academic excellence and career development of all Heidelberg students.
-The Owen Center programs for graduate students include the Writing Center, internship, and full-time job search and support.
+The Owen Center programs for graduate students include the Writing Center.
 Graduate Students may also take advantage of annual career fairs and other career-related events throughout the year.